 Testing Protocols#

 In the chapter on checking outputs, we already have seen how to interact with external programs.
 In this chapter, we will extend this concept to full protocol testing across networks.
-This includes:

 Interacting with an SMTP server#